JoeyBGOfficial/MIMO-TWR-Identity-Threat-Recognition/README.md

 \
 (6) Run "SimH_Recognition_Model.m".
 When all the models are trained and validated, the figures will be generated automatically.

-**By following the steps outlined below, the exact measured results presented in this paper can be immediately reproduced:**
+**⭐By following the steps outlined below, the exact measured results presented in this paper can be immediately reproduced:⭐**

 (1) Download the whole repository and unzip.
 Add the entire repository to the MATLAB search path.